Udoka-AM/stakezone/d.md

 - Optional premium features or tournaments
 - No need to provide house funds for payouts

 This approach is particularly well-suited for Solana, as the low transaction fees allow for efficient fund management without eating into users' stakes or winnings.
-The smart contracts can be programmed to automatically distribute the appropriate rewards to winners while reserving the platform fee, making the entire process trustless and efficient.
+The smart contracts can be programmed to automatically distribute rewards to winners while reserving the platform fee, making the entire process trustless and efficient.

 ## Winners/losers selection

-For determining winners and losers based on real-time FPL team performance, I'd recommend implementing a percentile-based scoring system with tiered rewards.
+To determine winners and losers based on real-time FPL team performance, I recommend implementing a percentile-based scoring system with tiered rewards.
 Here's how you could structure it:

 ### Percentile-Based Scoring System